JINHXu/spellchecker/README.md

-be able to handle common ways that `word` might be a misspelling of a word in `lexicon`: inserting a single character in between two adjacent characters in a word, deleting a single character from a word, and replacing a single character in a word with another character.
-Your implementation should be based on the minimum edit distance algorithm.
+be able to handle common ways that `word` might be a misspelling of a word in `lexicon`: inserting a single character in between two adjacent characters in a word, deleting a single character from a word, and replacing a single character in a word with another character.( based on the minimum edit distance algorithm.)

-The directory `spell_checker` contains the starter code for this problem.
-Your task is to complete the`SpellChecker` class by filling in its constructor, `__init__()`, and the `check()` method.

 A test suite for `SpellChecker` is also available in `test_spell_checker.py`.
 The tests create a spell checker using a custom